RIPLS/hextoimage/README.md

 # HexToImage

-A Python tool to read files and display their content as hexadecimal data, with plans for future image visualization capabilities.
+A Python tool designed to analyze files of any type by examining their hexadecimal content to detect and extract embedded images.
+Its main purpose is to help recover images from backup or data dump files.
+When images are found, they are listed, and the user can preview them directly within the tool.

 ## Features

-- Read any file format and convert to hexadecimal representation
-- Clean, organized output with offset, hex values, and ASCII representation
-- Modular architecture supporting both CLI and future GUI interfaces
+- **Universal File Support**:
+  - Analyze ANY file type without restrictions
+  - Binary data files and unknown formats

+- **Analysis**:
+  - Detect embedded files by their signatures (JPEG, PNG, GIF, WEBP, TIFF)
+  - File entropy and pattern analysis
+  - Enhanced hex viewer with structure analysis

+- **Command Line Interface**: For batch processing and automation
+- **Modular Architecture**: Clean separation of core/cli/gui components
-- Built with Python 3.7+ using only standard library
+- **Built with Python 3.7+**: Standard library + optional Pillow for image previews

 ## Project Structure